 However, you can store this in the fridge for 3 days in an airtight container.
 I recommend waiting to add the cotija until you are ready to eat.
 Remove from the fridge about 30 minutes before you would like to serve to come to room temp.

-Alternately, you can store your cooked corn and the remaining ingredients separately.
+You can also store your cooked corn and the remaining ingredients separately.
 When ready to serve, reheat the corn in a pan with a bit of oil, then add the mayo, crema, cheese, cilantro, and lime juice.

 I don't recommend freezing.
-As with many dairy products, the texture becomes strange.
+As with many dairy products, the texture becomes, well, strange.
 No one likes weird reheated dairy.

 Mexican street corn is a fantastic side for all sorts of meals.
 Here are some ideas to try:

-Carne Asada Quesadilla Top the quesadilla with some Pineapple Pico de Gallo, Pineapple Habanero Salsa or Chipotle Southwest Sauce with a super flavorful meal.
+Carne Asada Quesadilla Top the quesadilla with some Pineapple Pico de Gallo or Pineapple Habanero Salsa for a super flavorful meal.

 Quesabirria Stack This would be a perfect side for this delicious Quesabirria Stack!